Association of State & Territorial Dental Directors

 FDA is responsible for protecting the public health by assuring the safety, efficacy and security of human and veterinary drugs, biological products, medical devices, our nation's food supply, cosmetics, and products that emit radiation.
 FDA is also responsible for advancing the public health by helping to speed innovations that make medicines more effective, safer, and more affordable and by helping the public get the accurate, science-based information they need to use medicines and foods to maintain and improve their health.
 FDA also has responsibility for regulating the manufacturing, marketing and distribution of tobacco products to protect the public health and to reduce tobacco use by minors.

 HRSA is an Agency of the U.S. Department of Health and Human Services.
 It is the principal Federal Agency charged with increasing access to health care for those who are medically underserved.
 HRSA's programmatic portfolio includes a range of programs or initiatives designed to increase access to care, improve quality, and safeguard the health and well-being of the nation's most vulnerable populations.
 Currently there are 16 Offices and Bureaus, many of interest to dental public health professionals.
-Oral Health: Across the Agency: The document includes information about HRSA's Oral Health programs as well as selected resources and publications.

 Indian Health Service (IHS):